Hometown: Palos Verdes, CA

 “If I was going to transfer, I wanted to go somewhere where I wouldn’t have to deal with a cutthroat law school environment.
 King Hall lived up to its reputation as a nice and inviting place.
 From day one, I felt welcome.”

-At King Hall, Zarrineghbal has been active in a number of student groups and activities.
-He is an officer in the Middle Eastern South Asian Law Students Association (MESALSA) and an editor for the Business Law Journal.
-He is involved in moot court and negotiations competitions and has played in the Law School’s annual Dr. Ives basketball tournament.
+At King Hall, Zarrineghbal was active in a number of student groups and activities.
+He was an officer in the Middle Eastern South Asian Law Students Association (MESALSA) and an editor for the Business Law Journal.
+He was involved in moot court and negotiations competitions and played in the Law School’s annual Dr. Ives basketball tournament.

-He enjoys venturing outside of King Hall to spend time on the UC Davis campus.
+Another selling point for King Hall was the UC Davis campus, Zarrineghbal said.
 “I always encourage people to visit the campus.
-I love our beautiful campus.
 There’s no other law school environment that’s as tranquil or inviting as Davis.”